AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 >[!CAUTION]
 >
 >This article outlines Single Sign On (SSO) and advanced CRM User Management.
-If your account was provisioned **after 9/10/2020**, please disregard this article, as SSO and Identity Management will be set up within the [Adobe Admin Console for your Marketo Measure integration](/help/configuration-and-setup/getting-started-with-marketo-measure/marketo-measure-quick-start.md).
+If your account was provisioned **after 9/10/2020**, please disregard this article, as SSO and Identity Management will be set up within the [Adobe Admin Console for your [!DNL Marketo Measure] integration](/help/configuration-and-setup/getting-started-with-marketo-measure/marketo-measure-quick-start.md).

 >[!NOTE]
 >